nerone-davanti-al-corpo-di-agrippina

 Before I tell you about all the power moms of ancient Rome, let’s take a closer look at the emperors of the Julio-Claudian dynasty that the power moms assassinated….

-Augustus : 27 BC – AD 14 (First emperor of Rome / Julius Caesar’s stepson) : Most likely poisoned by wife, Livia, so her son from an earlier marriage – Tiberius could be emperor and she could sorta run things for him.
-Livia Drvsilla was one of the most Machiavellian but astute women of her time, destroying her enemies while managing to retain friendly relations with those of the elite that mattered and that included the Praetorian Guard.
-Perhaps it was for this reason that she was the only power mom who got away with murder and died a natural death.
+Most likely poisoned by wife, Livia, so her son from an earlier marriage, Tiberius, could be emperor and she could sorta run things for him.
+Livia Drvsilla was one of the most Machiavellian women of her time, destroying her enemies while managing to retain friendly relations with those of the elite that mattered and that included the Praetorian Guard.

-Tiberius : AD 14 – AD 37 (Augustus’s stepson) : Smothered to death with a sofa cushion by a Praetorian Guardsman while another impaled him with a cyanide-tipped spear up his ass.
-The 1st Century AD historian, Pliny the Elder, however wrote that Agrippina the Elder (granddaughter of Augustus, mother of Caligula) orchestrated the killing.
+Smothered to death with a sofa cushion by a Praetorian Guardsman while another impaled him with a cyanide-tipped spear up his ass.
+I am absolutely not kidding – it did go up his ass.
+The 1st Century AD historian, Pliny the Elder, wrote that Agrippina the Elder (granddaughter of Augustus, mother of Caligula) orchestrated the killing.
 She wanted her son to be Emperor so she could be the power behind the throne.
 She succeeded, choosing an apt method.
 Tiberius was known to sodomize light-skinned Tunisian boys, so the cyanide-tipped enema.

-Claudius : AD 41 – AD 54 (Mark Antony’s grandson) : Perhaps the only just and reformist emperor of ancient Rome (aside from Marcus Aurelius two centuries later).
+Perhaps the only just and reformist emperor of ancient Rome (aside from Marcus Aurelius two centuries later).
 Claudius was the 1st Century equivalent of 15th Century English monarch, King Richard-III.
 While Dicky was known to be a great king, he was a hunchback who suffered from a spinal condition known today as scoliosis.
 Naturally his appearance made him a singularly unattractive man.
 Claudius too looked like a fucking bozo.
 He had a perpetually running nose and an embarrassing stutter.

 The historian, Tacitus wrote that the only thing that saved Claudius from assassination was his apparent harmlessness.
 After Caligula was killed by the Praetorian Guard, they came looking for him.
 Fearing a purge, afraid that he would be murdered next, Claudius hid behind the drapes in his bedroom, but the guardsmen found him.
 Claudius fell to his knees, begging for his life, but amazingly, instead of killing him they bowed and proclaimed him Emperor!